-The Holy City, as Charleston is often known for its numerous church steeples – has a plethora of pleasant alleys and passageways that are inaccessible to vehicles and therefore offer an insight into the Charleston of the past.
-Bypassing some of the more obvious and well-known sights of the city, this tour aims to recount the lesser known history of the city in a guided and narrated tour that is likely to unlock areas of the historic city that newcomers would not have imagined visiting.
+The Holy City – as Charleston is often known for its numerous church steeples – has a plethora of pleasant alleys and passageways that are inaccessible to vehicles and therefore offer a glimpse of the city’s past.
+Bypassing some of the more obvious and well-known sights of the city, this tour aims to recount the lesser-known history of Charleston, SC.
+This extremely popular walking tour passes by Rainbow Row, Joe Riley Waterfront Park, and Philadelphia Alley, among other places.
+From $26 per person.

 Over the course of 2.5 hours, the Charleston Culinary Tour combines two of the best elements of travel: history and food.
-By way of the historic heart of the city, the guided tour stops by three or four different restaurants to sample cuisine typical of the Lowcountry region.
+By way of the historic heart of the city, this excellent guided tour stops by three or four different restaurants to sample cuisine typical of the Lowcountry region.
 The food tastings are included in the price.
 The amount of food served during the tour should be enough for a full meal.
 With a few exceptions, this tour runs three times daily.
 From $85 per person.